quickfever/qfurls/README.md

-# QFURLS: a Free URL shortner wihtout database and hosted as Static Site
+# qfURLs: a Free URL shortner wihtout database and hosted as Static Site

 Create a URL shortner static site with all your links.